-• Attendance will be reviewed periodically.

-- Amount of coursework completed will be evaluated. - WorkKeys, MAP, or TABE will be administered and results evaluated when applicable. - Academy personnel will attempt to make weekly contact with the adult learner through a phone call, text, or email.
+- Upon acceptance as a 22+ Adult Learner will be contacted by an FDA instructor and will be assigned their first course.
+Students will be assigned additional coursework if the instructor is satisfied students are making adequate progress.
+Students will work on no more than two courses at any one time. - Attendance will be reviewed periodically. - Amount of coursework completed will be evaluated. - WorkKeys, MAP, or TABE will be administered and results evaluated when applicable. - FDA personnel will attempt to make weekly contact with the adult learner through a phone call, text, or email.
 A letter will be sent, if contact cannot be made via phone or email for two weeks. - The adult learner will be informed of when and where within a 50-mile radius applicable state testing will take place.
 The adult learner is expected to attend all required state testing in order to stay enrolled in the program.